π Outcome: Limited batch of printed cards + App prototype

 For the tone of voice, I chose a short and direct writing style to make the content feel clear, approachable, and easy to follow.

-It would be great if I could get a recipe recommendation based on what I had in my panty.
-This inspired me to create an app prototype that would suggest meals with ingredients that were about to go bad.
-With this I would be able to avoid food waste and reduce costs.
+It would be great if I could get a recipe recommendation based on what I had in my pantry.
+This inspired me to create an app prototype that would suggest meals using ingredients that were about to go bad.
+With this, I would be able to avoid food waste and reduce costs.

 The project successfully combined practical design with fun visuals, receiving positive feedback from beta testers.